Dell to go private in landmark $24.4 billion deal

 The parties expect the transaction to close before the end of Dell's 2014 second quarter, which ends in July.
 News of the talks first emerged on January 14, although they reportedly started in the latter part of 2012.
 Michael Dell had previously acknowledged thinking about going private as far back as 2010.

 J.P.
-Morgan and Evercore Partners were financial advisers, and Debevoise & Plimpton LLP was the legal adviser to the special committee of Dell's board.
-Goldman Sachs was financial adviser, and Hogan Lovells was legal adviser to Dell.
+Morgan (JPM.N) and Evercore Partners (EVR.N) were financial advisers, and Debevoise & Plimpton LLP was the legal adviser to the special committee of Dell's board.
+Goldman Sachs (GS.N) was financial adviser, and Hogan Lovells was legal adviser to Dell.

 Wachtell, Lipton, Rosen & Katz was legal adviser to Michael Dell.
-BofA Merrill Lynch, Barclays, Credit Suisse and RBC Capital Markets were financial advisers to Silver Lake, and Simpson Thacher & Bartlett LLP was its legal adviser.
+BofA Merrill Lynch (BAC.N), Barclays (BARC.L), Credit Suisse CSGN.VX and RBC Capital Markets (RY.TO) were financial advisers to Silver Lake, and Simpson Thacher & Bartlett LLP was its legal adviser.
 Lazard Ltd advised Microsoft.

 (Additional reporting by Aaron Pressman in Boston; Writing by Ben Berkowitz and Edwin Chan; Editing by Tiffany Wu, Leslie Gevirtz and Cynthia Osterman)